dkorobtsov/automation-arsenal/README.md

 * [Fuel](https://github.com/kittinunf/Fuel) - Advertised as the easiest HTTP networking library for Kotlin/Android.
 Frankly speaking tried in scope of one project.
 Tastes good, but not that good to switch from Retrofit.
 Still, once again - just a matter of taste.

 ### Language extensions
-* [Arrow](https://github.com/arrow-kt/arrow) - Functional companion to Kotlin's Standard Library
+* [Arrow](https://github.com/arrow-kt/arrow) - Functional companion to Kotlin's Standard Library.

 ### Mocking
 * [Mockk](https://github.com/mockk/mockk) - Mocking library for unit tests.